If anyone is in immediate danger - please call 000 now!

 - Access for women with disabilities

 Provides supported crisis accommodation for single women and women with children escaping domestic violence.

-Women are assisted with immediate needs; a safe place to stay, Centrelink contact and help to establish an income, assistance with food, counselling and support.
+Women are assisted with immediate needs.
+Bramwell House can provide a safe place to stay, Centrelink contact to establish an income, assistance with food, counselling and support.
 Bramwell House staff are committed to enabling women and their children, who have suffered abuse to make a new start.

 Referrals to Bramwell House are accessible by calling the Domestic Violence Crisis Line on 1800 800 098.